oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 ### 6.1.14 Sorted Revision History <a id='sorted-revision-history'></a>

-It MUST be tested that the value of `number` of items of the revision history are sorted ascending when the items are sorted ascending by `date`.
+It MUST be tested that the value of `number` of items of the revision history are sorted ascending when the items are sorted ascending by `date` and as a second level criteria `number`.
+As the timestamps might use different timezones, the sorting MUST take timezones into account.

 The relevant path for this test is: